Pastoral Visit of Bishop Guy Boulanger to Timiskaming First Nation

 At around 13:30, the bishop met with some Elders of the community at the Senior’s Unit.
 It was a significant and fraternal gathering wherein people shared some of the stories about how they were brought up in the bush, the traditional ceremonies, etc. The seniors do a lot of handcrafts products to raise money to sponsor different projects in the community.
 For example, they gave $30,000 to the health department this year.

-Ucca 20220405 Elders Council Scaled
+UCCA 20220405 Elders Council scaled

 The bishop said, “I have come here with a lot of humility and thanks for accepting me amidst you.
 I make my own, too, the apologies that have been already expressed by my brethren bishops of Canada and the Pope.
 And I am here to listen to your testimonies and stories”.